Human trafficking in Georgia (country): Youth trafficking and sex work in 2012

-Children, especially young girls are commonly trafficked for the purposes of Commercial sexual exploitation of children, particularly for prostitution and pornography.
+Children, especially young girls were commonly trafficked for the purposes of Commercial sexual exploitation of children, particularly for prostitution and pornography.
 In 2003, the statistical bureau of the Supreme Court reported 24 registered cases of the use of children in the drug trade and trafficking.
 This burden can then lead to negative impacts the female as they mature on both their sexual health, as well as concerns about their mental stability.

-The government of Georgia fully complies with the minimum standards for the elimination of trafficking where children are involved.
-During the year, however, local experts expressed serious concerns about the government's view of its trafficking problem and its lack of effective efforts in the first half of the reporting period to proactively identify victims of this serious crime.
-In the duration of the reporting period, the government increased the number of trafficking cases investigated and the percentage of prosecutions that resulted in convictions of trafficking offenders.
+The government of Georgia fully complied with the minimum standards for the elimination of trafficking where children are involved.
+During 2012, however, local experts expressed serious concerns about the government's view of its trafficking problem and its lack of effective efforts in the first half of the reporting period to proactively identify victims of this serious crime.
+In 2012, the government increased the number of trafficking cases investigated and the percentage of prosecutions that resulted in convictions of trafficking offenders.
 The government also significantly increased funding for anti-trafficking training and trafficking prevention activities, including in the budgets of its shelters for victims.
 The government significantly increased the number of Georgian officials provided training on victim identification.

-Prosecution
+Prosecution (2010)

 The Government of Georgia demonstrated increased law enforcement efforts during the reporting period.
 Georgia prohibits all forms of trafficking in persons through Article 143 of its criminal code, which prescribes penalties ranging from seven to 20 years’ imprisonment.
 These penalties are sufficiently stringent and are commensurate with those for other serious crimes, such as rape.
 In 2009, the government investigated 33 trafficking cases, compared with 14 investigations in 2008.
-Authorities prosecuted 40 individuals for trafficking – including three individuals for forced labor – compared with 10 individuals prosecuted for sex trafficking in 2008.
+Authorities prosecuted 40 individuals for trafficking - including three individuals for forced labor - compared with 10 individuals prosecuted for sex trafficking in 2008.

 Thirty-seven trafficking offenders were convicted in 2009, a significant increase from 10 convicted offenders in 2008.
 All 37 convicted trafficking offenders were sentenced to time in prison; none received a suspended sentence.
 The average sentence was 21 years’ imprisonment.
 There were no reports of trafficking-related complicity of law enforcement personnel from either NGOs or the government.
 In 2009, the government relied on partnerships with local NGOs and international organizations to provide trafficking training to approximately 170 prosecutors and judges.
 The training concentrated on mechanisms for proactive victim identification, special methods for investigation and the collection of evidence, and prosecution techniques, and highlighted the importance of partnerships with NGOs, social workers, and psychologists during victim interviews.